Dermi

 Local-first by design, not by default

-Cloud infrastructure is the industry standard for SaaS platforms and offers significant convenience.
-However, clinical imaging involves sensitive patient data where the consequences of a breach extend beyond the technical.
-The decision to build local-first was deliberate, not a limitation.
+Cloud infrastructure is the industry standard for SaaS platforms and offers real convenience.
+For clinical imaging, that convenience trades against the cost of a breach.
+Building local-first was a deliberate decision, not a limitation.

 Data Sovereignty